OpenWaterFoundation/owf-app-infomapper-ng/poudre-dashboard-ng/README.md

 ## Project Components

 The following are various components that make up the Angular application.
-Some components rely on subcomponents, `MapComponent` for example has `LayerComponent`, `MapErrorComponent`, and `SidePanelInfoComponent` that make up the component as a whole.
+Some components rely on subcomponents.

 * [AppComponent](src/app/README.md)
   * [GenericPageComponent](src/app/generic-page/README.md)